Here are some basic things you can do to ensure that your website is accessible.

 Use Accurate Page Titles

 Web pages need to be properly titled to indicate that the user has moved from one web page to another.
-For users of assistive technology, it is often only the page title that indicates when they have moved from a one page to another in the same site.
+For users of assistive technology, it is often only the page title that indicates when they have moved from a one page to another page featuring different content in the same site.
 Pages must be uniquely titled to describe the purpose or topic of the page.

 Use Proper Heading Structure